If you’re going on a family camp trip with little ones, then it’s super important to ensure they stay warm and dry in a toddler sleeping bag!

-A kid size sleeping bag works on the basic concept of having less space that your kiddo’s body needs to heat up!
+A kid-size sleeping bag works on the basic concept of having less space that your kiddo’s body needs to heat up!
 That’s why it’s important to get a proper fitting bag if you plan on camping in cool weather!

-Now, if none of the bags above are in your budget there are a couple modifications you can do to whatever current sleeping bag you have.
+Now, if none of the bags above are in your budget there are a couple of modifications you can do to whatever current sleeping bag you have.

 Let’s go over them!

-Make sure you’re using a sleeping pad of some kind
+Make sure you’re using a sleeping pad

-You need a barrier between the bag and the ground (I’d say most sleeping bags are designed with use of a sleeping pad in mind).
+You need a barrier between the bag and the ground (I’d say most sleeping bags are designed with the use of a sleeping pad in mind).
 These can be as cheap as this youth sleeping pad from Coleman!

 You could also place the sleeping bag on a toddler camping bed (I wrote a review on the best toddler camping beds here!)
-Toddler specific camping beds are nice because they often have built in rails and provide more warmth than a typical sleeping pad!
+Toddler-specific camping beds are nice because they often have built-in rails and provide more warmth than a typical sleeping pad!

 If you don’t have an appropriately sized sleeping bag for your toddler, you can cinch it up